 4. Does the MSP model make financial sense?

-The MSP model tends to make more financial sense once you are dealing with companies of ten or more users.
-With smaller firms, you may find you can make more money billing on an hourly or daily basis.
+The MSP model tends to make more financial sense once you deal with companies of ten or more users.
+With smaller firms, you may find you can make more money billing hourly or daily.

 Yes, the MSP model provides for a more stable income, but you may prefer (at least for now) to sacrifice this stability for the chance to make more profit at the end of the year.

 5. Can you make an adequate commitment?